 Wilmington Leaders Alliance - Morris James is a founding member of the WLA whose mission is to help shape the future of Wilmington by concentrating on four core areas: Economic Development, Leadership, Education and Safety.

-Access to Justice Commission - The Delaware Supreme Court appointed Partner Lewis H. Lazarus to serve on the Access to Justice Commission and to chair its subcommittee on Judicial Branch Coordination In Helping Pro Se Litigants.
-Partner Jason C. Jowers was also appointed as a member of this subcommittee.
+Access to Justice Commission - The Delaware Supreme Court appointed Partner Lewis H. Lazarus to co-chair its Access to Justice Commission.

 Office of the Child Advocate - Fourteen Morris James attorneys volunteer their time by providing legal representation for dependent, neglected, and abused children in civil Family Court proceedings and engaging in legislative advocacy for this agency charged with safeguarding the welfare of Delaware’s children.
 The Office of the Child Advocate has awarded its Service To Children Award to Morris James for their dedication and support.
 More than eleven of our attorneys have over 5 years of service and six attorneys have over 10 years of service.